Nsk246/Animal_Image_Classification/README.md

 ## Getting Started

 ### Training a New Model (Optional)
-A trained model (based on the dataset) via the notebook is already saved in `models/`.
+A trained model (based on the orginal dataset provided) via the notebook is already saved at https://file.io/HwQgcOuBZ12m .
 To train a new model:

 1. Run the Python notebook in `notebooks/`.
 2. Feel free to customize hyperparameters, batch size, datasets, and augmentation to create your own model.